 - Instant Awesome: Just Add Dragons!: Divine Dragon Bellona, of course, using three forms that all have the common theme of dragon motifs.
 She even gets to make a dragon fly up into the air with her special emote, or when she's using Eagle's Rally.

 - Lady Legionnaire Wear: To go along with her Roman foot soldier appearance.

 - Lightning Bruiser: Probably on par with Tyr as the most egregious example in the game.
-She can outright nullify return fire from basic attacks, has a long-ranged leap on her ultimate (that stuns, to boot), a short-ranged, relatively low-cooldown dash that further reinforces her defenses, and everything she throws out hits hard, especially the hammer.
+She can outright nullify return fire from basic attacks (and also return it back!), has a long-ranged leap on her ultimate (that stuns, to boot), a short-ranged, relatively low-cooldown dash that further reinforces her defenses, and everything she throws out hits hard, especially the hammer.
 Her passive alone reinforces this, making her faster and hardier the more she's in the fight.